QuantEcon/lecture-jax/lectures/ifp_egm.md

 ## Overview

-In this lecture we use the endogenous grid method to solve a basic income fluctuation (optimal savings) problem.
+In this lecture we use the endogenous grid method (EGM) to solve a basic income fluctuation (optimal savings) problem.

 Some general backgroud on The endogeous grid method can be found in [an earlier